surifirstpin/biplus_documentation/DatabaseConnection.md

 ### Next Steps
 Once you have Setup the Database connection you can further take up the process by following below steps:

-  - [Creating][1] a Project to control our data model
+  - [Creating] [1] a Project to control our data model
   - Configuring the model to access our connection
   -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ5MDMzOTc3NiwtODE0NzM1Njk3LC00MT
+eyJoaXN0b3J5IjpbMjA5NzM1NjY3NiwxNDkwMzM5Nzc2LC04MT
-gxODgwOTQsMTY1NDgzMDg3MSw2OTY4NjQ5MTUsMTM2NDc0Mjcx
+Q3MzU2OTcsLTQxODE4ODA5NCwxNjU0ODMwODcxLDY5Njg2NDkx
-MywtMTg0MTQ5OTI5LC03MjQ0NDk3OCwxNjM4MTE3ODgyLC0xMj
+NSwxMzY0NzQyNzEzLC0xODQxNDk5MjksLTcyNDQ0OTc4LDE2Mz
-cxMDk5NDM2XX0=
+gxMTc4ODIsLTEyNzEwOTk0MzZdfQ==
 -->